TrudeEH/web/content/notes/ready/how_to_computer/index.md

 Every circuit in this post was designed by me, mostly through trial and error, so the source would quite literally be: I made it up. `¯\_(ツ)_/¯`

-Most screenshots were taken from Turing Complete, a simulator/game on Steam.
+Most screenshots were taken from Turing Complete, a simulator available for purchase on Steam.
 As the name suggests, the simulator attempts to teach you the basics of computing, and give you a platform to test and develop on.
 If you've read this far, I highly recommend you to try it!

-If you find that I made a mistake, want to improve one of my circuits, or have any constructive feedback to share, please contact me, and I will happily add your name to the credits.
+If you found that I made a mistake, want to improve one of my circuits, or have any constructive feedback to share, please contact me, and I will happily add your name to the credits.

-Everything in this website, including other notes and posts (and the website itself) are open-source, licensed under the `MIT`.
+Everything in this website, including other notes and posts (and the website itself) is open-source, licensed under the `MIT`.
 Feel free to use it for your own research.
 If you'd like to submit a PR or Issue on [GitHub](https://github.com/TrudeEH/web), I would appreciate it!